-Rob started making Rude Red because he didn’t like anything he could buy off of the shelf.
+Rob started making Rude Red for his wife Marcy, because he didn’t like anything he could buy off of the shelf.
 Everything was too sweet, too hot, had too many chemical ingredients, or a combination of all three.

-When Rob served Rude Red to Chris, Chris said “Dude!
-There is nothing like this out there — we’ve got to bottle it!”
-Chris did his chef magic and the rest will (hopefully) be history!
+When Rob served Rude Red to Chef Chris — his best friend since they were two-years-old — Chris said ‘Dude, there is nothing like this out there — we’ve got to bottle it!”

 B I O S